 The most common type of a headache, tension headaches manifest as a feeling of tightness around your head.
 They are often caused by tight knots in the muscles of your upper back, neck, or face.

-Migraine headaches are less common than tension headaches but are absolutely debilitating.
+Migraine headaches are less common than tension headaches but can be debilitating.
 If you find yourself sensitive to light and sound during a severe headache, you may be suffering from migraines.

-You might also become nauseous or even temporarily lose your vision during a migraine.
+You might also become nauseous or have visual changes during a migraine.
 The pain can spread all over your head, neck, and face.
 As a chronic condition, migraines are unbearable and can seem hopeless.

 Highly treatable, cervicogenic headaches begin in the neck, spreading into the head and face as they become more severe.
 If the base of your skull becomes tender and neck movement is difficult or painful, you may be suffering from cervicogenic headaches.